 Next, we have USPS Priority Mail Flat Rate boxes.
 Sellers on Swappa are responsible for shipping costs, and are expected to factor this in when creating a listing.
 USPS Flat Rate boxes serve as a great safety net, since you know that if your item fits, that’s the most you’ll have to pay.
 Finally, there are no hidden fees when shipping with USPS.
 In other words, you’ll never get to the post office, only to be hit with a surprise rural delivery fee.

 We’ve already established that Swappa is the best way to make money selling your used tech.
 But after your listing has sold, there’s still one remaining opportunity to maximize your profits as a seller: shipping.
-There are plenty of great options available, but nearly 90% of sellers on Swappa choose USPS.
+Nearly 90% of sellers on Swappa choose USPS.
 This is likely due to USPS’s competitive prices and flat rate options, as well as the added convenience from PayPal integration that allows sellers to purchase a shipping label right at checkout.
+However, there are plenty of great options for how to ship your phone, and you may find that another carrier is a better fit for you.
 Regardless of which shipping solution you choose, you can always make the most money by selling your gently used tech on Swappa.

 We have several helpful guides covering how to buy and how to sell on Swappa, as well as how to ship popular items like the Nintendo Switch, Sony PlayStation 4, and Apple Macbook.
 So what are you waiting for?
 Click on the button below to get started selling your gently used smartphone, tablet, laptop, or game console!